Kuadrant/limitador/doc/server/configuration.md

 #### `redis`

-When you want persistence of your counters, such as for DR or across restarts, using `redis` will store the counters in a redis instance using the provided `URL`.
-Increments to _individual_ counters is made within redis itself, providing accuracy over these, races tho can occur when multiple limitador servers are used against a single redis and using "stacked" limits (i.e. over different periods).
+When you want persistence of your counters, such as for disaster recovery or across restarts, using `redis` will store the counters in a redis instance using the provided `URL`.
+Increments to _individual_ counters is made within redis itself, providing accuracy over these, races tho can occur when multiple Limitador servers are used against a single redis and using "stacked" limits (i.e. over different periods).
 Latency is also impacted, as it results in one additional hop to talk to redis and maintain the counters.

 #### `redis_cached`

-In order to avoid some communication overhead to redis, `redis_cached` adds an in memory caching layer within the limitador servers.
+In order to avoid some communication overhead to redis, `redis_cached` adds an in memory caching layer within the Limitador servers.
 This lowers the latency, but sacrifices some accuracy as it will not only cache counters, but also coalesce counters updates to redis over time.
 See [this configuration](#redis_local_cache_enabled) option for more information.